 Graduation Party Planning Tips: Next Steps

-After you’ve got the basics of the party planning done and secured the party venue, it’s now important to get on the calendars of the people you want to invite, to help prevent them from committing to another event on that day.
+After you’ve got the basics of the party planning done and secured the most ideal venue for your graduation party, it’s now important to get on the calendars of the people you want to invite, to help prevent them from committing to another event on that day.
 So, sending out invitations is a natural next step.

 In the invitations, it can help to be clear about whether this is a party or an open house, and whether or not you would like them to RSVP; send regrets only; or just show up.
 A graduation party is one where people generally attend during the entire time listed on the invitation (say, from 2 to 5 p.m.) while an open house is one where people come and go during that time frame.
 Sometimes, having an open house makes it easier for guests to attend multiple events on the same day.